 Join us May 22 for the final event of the 2018–19 Portland Think & Drink series on journalism and justice, an onstage conversation with Danielle Allen and Adam Davis.
-Allen is a professor at Harvard University and a prolific author and political theorist who has written about education, citizenship, and justice.
-Her 2017 memoir, Cuz, explores the life of her cousin Michael and how the so-called war on drugs, mass incarceration, and other forms of racial violence contributed to his death at age twenty-nine.
-Allen also writes about politics and morality as a columnist for the Washington Post.
+Allen is a prolific author and political theorist who has written about education, citizenship, and justice.
+The two will discuss the intersections of the justice system and race, a major theme of Allen's 2017 memoir, Cuz, which explores the life of her cousin Michael and how the so-called war on drugs, mass incarceration, and other forms of racial violence contributed to his death at age twenty-nine.
+They will also talk about equality and civic health.
+Allen writes about politics and morality as a columnist for the Washington Post, and is a professor at Harvard University.

 About This Event